 About Keevil WI

-theWI_Logo_profile_image (1)We are a friendly and lively bunch and welcome women of all ages and background.
+theWI_Logo_profile_image (1)We are a friendly and lively bunch and welcome women of all ages and backgrounds.
 We have a range of activities which we hope will appeal to all including learning new skills, interests and making new friends.
 We have a range of speakers and there is a chance of a natter over a cup of tea/coffee and biscuits.
 We also lead the Keevil Wildflower Project, and occasionally we have outings.
 Except during pandemics, when we do a lot of zooming! 😉

 Jan Maskrey President